devicetree-org/lopper/README-architecture.md

     compatible = "system-device-tree-v1,lop,<lop type>

-The valid lop types are desribed below.
+The valid lop types are described below.
 Note that the lop type can have an optional "-v<version>" appended (i.e. -v1) and will be accepted.
 The version specification is optional at the moment, since only -v1 operations exist.

-A lop can be specified, and have execution inhibited via the 'nexec;' property in that lop (child lops also need this to be specified).
+A lop can be specified, and have execution inhibited via the 'noexec;' property in that lop (child lops also need this to be specified).
 This allows for lopper operations to be carried, but only enabled for debug, etc.